 Student Affairs actively contributes to the university’s academic mission, provides comprehensive student services and educates all UF students.
 Student Affairs enriches student learning through leadership, service, engagement and self-discovery resulting in a well-qualified, healthy and broadly diverse citizenry and workforce.

-The Office of the Vice President for Student Affairs, located in 155 Tigert Hall, has administrative responsibility for the Career Resource Center, Center for Leadership and Service, Counseling and Wellness Center, Dean of Students Office, First Generation Student Success, GatorWell Health Promotion Services, Housing and Residence Education, J. Wayne Reitz Union, Machen Florida Opportunity Scholars Program, Multicultural and Diversity Affairs, Off Campus Life, Recreational Sports, Student Activities and Involvement, and Student Legal Services.
+The Office of the Vice President for Student Affairs, located in 155 Tigert Hall, has administrative responsibility for the Career Resource Center, Counseling and Wellness Center, Dean of Students Office, First Generation Student Success, GatorWell Health Promotion Services, Housing and Residence Education, J. Wayne Reitz Union, Machen Florida Opportunity Scholars Program, Multicultural and Diversity Affairs, Recreational Sports, Student Activities and Involvement, and Student Legal Services.

 Back to Top

 On 2,000 acres, most of it within the limits of a 125,000-population urban area, the university operates out of close to 1,000 buildings, almost 200 of them equipped with classrooms and laboratories.
 Facilities are valued at more than $1.5 billion.
 Notable among these are the Brain Institute, the physics building, University Art Gallery, a microkelvin laboratory capable of producing some of the coldest temperatures in the universe, a 100-kilowatt training and research nuclear reactor, the second largest academic computing center in the South, and a self-contained intensive-care hyperbaric chamber for treating near-drowning victims.